If you’re using Safari on an iOS device, get to know 1Password for Safari on your iPhone or iPad.

 If any of your items require action, you’ll see an alert banner with more information at the top of the item in 1Password.

-To get alerted when a website you have an account for is added to Watchtower, click > Settings.
-Then turn on “Watchtower alerts”.
+To get alerted when a website you have an account for is added to Watchtower, click All Accounts > Settings.
+Then turn on “Check for vulnerable passwords”.

 You can securely share copies of passwords and other items you’ve saved in 1Password with anyone, even if they don’t use 1Password.